lmanesh7/lmanesh7/README.md

 - 👀 I’m interested in ...software development
 - 🌱 I’m currently learning ...application development and automation through python
 - 💞️ I’m looking to collaborate on ...App Development and full stack development
-- 📫 How to reach me ...lakshman.manesh235@gmail.com
+- 📫 How to reach me ...lakshman.manesh235@gmail.com and https://lmanesh7.pythonanywhere.com
+-

 <!---
 lmanesh7/lmanesh7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.